 Thousands of women are coming forward with claims that their ovarian cancer can be traced back to their use of popular feminine hygiene products containing talcum powder.
-If you or a loved one used talc-based products, such as Johnson's Baby Powder or Shower to Shower, for at least four years and developed ovarian cancer or fallopian tube cancer within the last fifteen years, you may have a right to seek compensation for your suffering.
+If you or a loved one used talc-based products, such as Johnson's Baby Powder or Shower to Shower, for at least two years and developed ovarian cancer or fallopian tube cancer within the last fifteen years, you may have a right to seek compensation for your suffering.

 FREE CASE REVIEW

 Find out today if you are eligible for compensation!